malcolmlett/malcolmlett.github.io/Focusing-on-the-why.md

+My apologies dear reader, for this page is in a "brain-dump" form and may not be the easiest to read.

 # Introduction

 Much of the research into consciousness had asked the question "what".
 And much had been gained from that question.
 But I think it's time to focus more on the "why".